 In the United States, and in most other agricultural nations with child labor laws, members of a farmer’s immediate family who live with the farmer and are employed by the farmer in agriculture are exempt from nearly all child labor regulations.
-Although children below the age of sixteen are not ordinarily permitted to work in their parents' dangerous businesses, such as mining or manufacturing facilities, before the age of sixteen, there is a long-standing exception for working on your parents' farm.
-The parents are still expected to follow other laws, such as those requiring school attendance.
+Although children below the age of sixteen are not ordinarily permitted to work in their parents' dangerous businesses, such as mining or manufacturing facilities, there is a long-standing exception for working on a parent's farm.
+Parents are still expected to follow other labor laws and school attendance laws.

 As with adult employees, some employers of minors attempt to avoid minimum wage laws, or pay minors under the table to avoid maintaining required records of employment.
-In the agricultural sector, some employers manage to impose long and onerous workloads on child laborers, while offering compensation based upon productivity - compensation that falls far short of minimum wage.
+In the agricultural sector, some unscrupulous employers impose long and onerous workloads on child laborers, while offering compensation based upon productivity -- compensation that falls far short of minimum wage.
 There is typically far more oversight of workplace violations in an urban setting than in an agricultural setting, and the word "exploitation" can be too mild for what happens with the children of some migrant farm workers.
-As noted above, there may be exceptions to minimum wage laws, particularly for younger kids.

 In many jurisdictions the earnings of a child belong to the parent.
 This results from an old common law rule that entitles parents to the proceeds of their children's labor.
 Some states have modified the rule in response to abuses.
 California, for example, created a number of laws meant to protect the earnings of children from their parents, after the parents of some child movie stars spent all of their money and left them destitute as adults.

 In most states, parents must consent to the employment of children below the age of fourteen.
 Parental consent may also be required for older teens, but often permission is deemed to be implied in the absence of an actual objection.